cjstahoviak/cs529-project2/README.md

 ## Setup
+Since the training data is over a GB in size, it needs to be manually placed into this project.
+All that is missing is data\raw\train which can be retrieved from Google Drive.

-Requires conda installation on your system.
+Next step requires a conda installation on your system.
 First setup the environment:
 ```bash
 conda env create -f environment.yml
 conda activate cs529_proj2
 ```
-Run...
+Then run the source code to generate a model...
 ```bash
 python src/
 ```

 ## File Manifest
 Project tree with description and contributions made on each source file.
 Both names are placed in parenthesis if both Nick and Calvin collaborated on that task.